CNG-LAB/struct_proc_tutorial/README.md

 [Full documentation is available here](https://micapipe.readthedocs.io).

-The tutorials here are designed to direct ypu to the infromation you need in order to understand and run your preprocessing pipeline.
+The tutorials here are designed to direct you to the infromation you need in order to understand and run your preprocessing pipeline.
 We will go throught how to:
 * Build your own proc_struct command line
 * How to work with supermachine clusters
 * Cortical thickness analysis and plotting